 I've been doing the art for the home tour for the past 4 or 5 years and this year I even did the layout of the brochure and poster.

-Here are a few of the tiles and the painting that was used on the po
+Here are a few of the tiles and the painting that was used on the poster and brochure.

 They are available for purchase. $54 each.
 They are 8 x 8" or 6 x 8".